United Airlines incident (April 2017)

 I've also helped tipped off new features that I discovered on some of the social media platforms, hence getting publicity from it.

-This new discovery was made when I was uploading a video, and then tipped off Matt about it.
+This new discovery was made when I was uploading a video to YouTube, and then tipped off Matt Navarra about it.
 Got picked up by the following publications.

 Turns out that certain publications started covering it but the content of their wrote up hints that they were briefed by YouTube under strict embargo.
 This is evident from The Verge publishing the same news not referencing the tweet that came out before their story.